 Joint Warfare Centre

+One Team.
 Training NATO.
 Advancing Doctrine.
 Integrating Concepts.